As the Saints look into playing home games at LSU, the NFL says Week 18 is a possibility

-NFL owners met remotely and afterward, league leaders said that while no options have been ruled out, they’re not focused on measures such as pausing the season or using a bubble approach for the playoffs.
+NFL owners met remotely, and afterward league leaders said that while no options have been ruled out, they’re not focused on measures such as pausing the season or using a bubble approach for the playoffs.
 Commissioner Roger Goodell said the review by the league and the NFL Players Association of the Tennessee Titans’ outbreak is “not about discipline” but safety.

 The Saints said in a statement from a spokesman that their game operations staff met Tuesday with LSU officials to discuss the prospect of the team playing games at Tiger Stadium.
 The team said the school has been “gracious and enthusiastic” about that possibility.
 The scenario also has been discussed with the NFL, the Saints said.